A lot or a little?

 Is it any good?

-Though Driving Miss Daisy is charming and not at all violent or raunchy, it's nonetheless an adult movie.
-The themes of prejudice and racism and growing old are presented in a way that's a bit too heavy for young kids.
+Though this movie is charming and not at all violent or raunchy, it's nonetheless an adult movie.
+The themes of prejudice and racism and growing old are presented in Driving Miss Daisy in a way that's a bit too heavy for young kids.

 Grown-ups will probably enjoy watching the friendship that develops between the two main characters, though some may be put off by Miss Daisy's sour attitude and her refusal to budge on some issues that have to do with treating Hoke more like a friend and less like a servant.
 Hoke, on the other hand, is such a warm-hearted gentleman that he balances out the negativity and brings the most beauty to the film.